What does analysing an observation mean in simple terms? How do I start?

 Step 1 – Document your observation

-This is an example of my photo observations – pretty simple, the photos really tell the story and are the main focus – text uses language of the EYLF and the child’s voice.
-There is no need to write as much as I do, a few lines is sufficient – just make sure it is meaningful.
-For more information on different observation styles and how to use them effectively read this article.
+This is an example of my photo observation templates – pretty simple, the photos usually tell the story and are the main focus – text uses language of the EYLF and the child's voice.
+There is no need to write to much, a few lines is sufficient – just make sure it is meaningful. if you feel these types of simple templates would work for you download the pack HERE.